J-Wave

 J-Wave is a commercial radio station based in Tokyo, Japan, broadcasting on 81.3 FM from the Tokyo Skytree to the Tokyo area.
-J-Wave airs mostly music, covering a wide range of formats.
+J-Wave airs mostly music, including J-pop, C-pop, and Western music, covering a wide range of formats.
 The station is considered the most popular among FM broadcasts in Tokyo, and has surprised the radio broadcast industry by gaining a higher popularity rate than an AM station (JOQR) in a survey conducted in June 2008.
-J-Wave was founded in October 1988 with the callsign of JOAV-FM.
+J-Wave was founded in October 1988, with the call sign of JOAV-FM.
 It is a member station of the Japan FM League (JFL) commercial radio network.

 Features

 J-WAVE's slogan is "The Best Music on the Planet."
 The DJs are known as "navigators" (ナビゲーター, nabigētā).
 The music format can be considered a Japanese equivalent of the Western concept of Top 40 or CHR radio.

 Hundreds of different jingles separate programs from commercials; they are generally played at the same decibel level and are variations on a single melody.
-J-Wave has been broadcast via satellite since 1994 and some of its programs also air on some community radio stations in Japan.
+J-Wave has been broadcast via satellite since 1994.
+Some of its programs also air on some community radio stations in Japan.

+The instrumental song, Across The View by American musician Richard Burmer, was commissioned for J-Wave and is played during the station's sign-off.